naoshibaikyu/cyborgresistance/halloween.md

 %As Shade Man gives them time to say their good byes, the entire castle around him begins to quake.

-WitchArrietty Sad: Molly, I've been wanting to say...
+WitchWitchArrietty Sad: UlalaMolly, I've been wanting to say...
 I love you!

-UlalaMolly Annoyed: ...We've been dating for months, Arri.
+UlalaUlalaMolly Annoyed: ...We've been dating for months, Arri.
 We're girlfriends.

-WitchArrietty Happy: I know right??
+WitchWitchArrietty Happy: I know right??
 I just still can't believe it!!

 OniSilver Angry: Brace yourselves for the worst. **[gets in a guarding stance]**